 - Spending $1 million to prevent a major explosion that may kill hundreds of people is proportionate, and is reasonably practicable.

-Following the “reasonably practicable” ideal enables workplaces to set goals rather than simply enforce rules.
-This provides flexibility, however it can be challenging because it requires workers to exercise their own judgement.
-Most of the time, workers can refer to existing best practices that have been established in order to determine what is ALARP.
+Following the “reasonably practicable” ideal enable workplaces to set goals rather than simply enforce rules.
+This provides flexibility, however, it can be challenging because it requires workers to exercise their judgment.
+Most of the time, workers can refer to existing best practices that have been established to determine what is ALARP.
 For complex situations or high hazards, more complicated decision-making techniques can be used, such as calculating a cost-benefit analysis.